Mich8952/Tic_tac_tool/README.md

 If any extended issues persist, please contact any of the group-members and we will get back to you ASAP.
 Also note that you can view a live version of the app here;

 ---

-Alternatively if that is not working, you can view the UI with this link (note that interactive play does **not** work in this mode (please see the above URL instead)).
+Alternatively if that is not working, you can view the UI with this link (note that interactive play does **not** work in this mode.

 https://tic-tac-tool.netlify.app/